HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/ml-ga.md

 title: Genetic Algorithm Bot
 breadcrumb: Learn
 toc: false
-description: Learn about using machine learning to tune a bot with a genetic algorithm
+description: Learn about using a genetic algorithm to tune a bot.
 #sort_key: 2
 ---